funmagsoft/ecare-infrastructure/terraform/modules/environment/README.md

 - Creates a Public IP for the VPN Gateway
 - Configures point-to-site VPN with root certificate authentication
 - Supports site-to-site VPN connectivity

+### Tags Validation

+The module enforces tag validation to ensure all required tags are present:

+**Required Tags** (automatically set, cannot be overridden):

+- `Environment` - Environment name (dev, test, stage, prod)
+- `Project` - Project name
+- `ManagedBy` - Always set to "Terraform"
+- `Phase` - Always set to "Foundation"
+- `GitRepository` - Always set to "infra-foundation"
+- `TerraformPath` - Path to Terraform configuration (e.g., "terraform/environments/dev")

+**Additional Tags**:

+- Use `additional_tags` variable to add custom tags
+- Required tags cannot be overridden via `additional_tags`
+- Validation ensures all required tags are present and non-empty

+**Validation**:

+- The module uses Terraform `check` blocks to validate that all required tags are present
+- If any required tag is missing or empty, Terraform will fail with a clear error message
+- The `additional_tags` variable has validation to prevent overriding required tags

 ## Naming Convention